-As I advance into the heart of PKI in this second installment, the focal point shifts towards two pivotal decisions that anyone involved in setting up a PKI must grapple with — choosing the appropriate key length and the cryptographic algorithm.
-These choices are far from arbitrary, for they are the bedrock of a secure and efficient PKI.
-A meticulous selection in this stage ensures a fortification capable of withstanding the numerous cyber threats that litter the digital space in this day and age.
+As I advance into the heart of PKI in this second installment, the focal point shifts towards two important decisions that anyone involved in setting up a PKI must deal with, choosing the appropriate key length and the cryptographic algorithm.
+These choices are far from arbitrary, for they are the foundation of a secure and efficient PKI.
+The selection at this stage will determine the resilience against cyber treats for the foreseeable future.

-The key length dictates the cryptographic strength, a longer key offering a sturdier defense against brute force attacks.
+The key length dictates the cryptographic strength, a longer key offering a better defense against brute force attacks.
 Meanwhile, the choice of algorithm influences not just the security but also the speed of encryption and decryption processes.
 It’s a delicate balancing act between security and performance.

 Understanding cryptography basics